 I-MOD is a demand-response mobility service for citizens having a lack of bus lines, too much wait time, and not enough buses.
 If a user inputs the origin and destination on the app, a bus – after the user chooses one among the eight – will be deployed to a bus stop that is the nearest to the passenger using AI technologies.
 This service will enhance the efficiency of bus riding by reducing waiting and travel time based on its flexible operation.
-Hyundai Motor Group has piloted I-MOD in Yeongjong International City for two months from the end of 2019 and resumed service in October 2020.
-Furthermore, the service area will be gradually expanded to Songdo International City, Namdong National Industrial Complex, and Geomdan New City and operated until December 2022.
+Hyundai Motor Group conducted a pilot operation of I-MOD in Yeongjong International City for two months from the end of 2019 and started its official operation in October 2020.
+We are also expanding the service areas in phases to include Songdo International City, Namdong National Industrial Complex, and Geomdan New City.

 What is notable is that it uses an AI-based dedicated platform that collects and analyzes all operating processes from vehicle operation history, dispatch, reservation, payment, and garage management to data requested by passengers (call and boarding).
 Hyundai Motor Group plans to expand the service offering to other areas than the City of Incheon.
 To do so, the company seeks to develop the service further – Mobility-as-a-Service (MaaS) to collaborate with other types of transportation systems.